markrickert/mark-travels-the-world/_posts/2018-04-20-8-practical-steps-to-becoming-a-digital-nomad.md

 ### Step 3: Figure out how much money you want to make and how much you want to work.

-Let's pick $100,000 out of the air.
-Mostly because it's a decent salary for a software developer (my industry).
+Let's pick $80,000 out of the air.
 Adjust this up or down depending on realistic expectations of your skills and chosen career path.

 I like working about 20 hours a week.
 I tried working 40 hours a week (and sometimes 50!) but it wasn't sustainable for me and only lasted about 3 months before I reached my breaking point.
 Everyone needs a break here and there, even when working 1/2 time so lets also account for 4 weeks of complete vacation a year.

 That's 960 hours of work a year.

-Doing some simple math means that to make $100,000 in 960 hours you need to charge $104/hour.
-Let's round it up to $105.
+Doing some simple math means that to make $80,000 in 960 hours you need to charge $83.3/hour.
+Let's round it up to $85.

 ### Step 4: Find client(s) willing to pay you that amount or more.

 Now some of you will say, "that's completely unrealistic!"
 But I can tell you from experience that it is not.
-If you produce high quality work and posses all the attributes I mentioned at the beginning of this article, there are clients out there that will pay $105/hr or more for *Senior level* software consulting.
+If you produce high quality work and posses all the attributes I mentioned at the beginning of this article, there are clients out there that will pay $85/hr (or more) for software consulting.

 > This is where the hard work you did in step 1 really pays off.